Vacation Rental Scams: How To Spot A Fake Rental Property

 The first indicator of a scam is that it seems too good to be true.
 If you see a luxurious listing for a fraction of what other rentals cost, it should raise a red flag.
 Check reviews for listings, especially for newer properties.
 If you see several identical reviews posted within a relatively short time of one another, those are more likely to be fake.

-You should never engage in transactions outside of the Airbnb platform (this goes for guests and hosts alike).
+You should never engage in transactions outside the Airbnb platform (for guests and hosts alike).
 Airbnb does not offer protection against scams that are transacted off their platform.
-Make sure you double-check the URL of the website you’re on to make sure it’s actually Airbnb and not a cloned scam site.
+Double-check the URL of the website you’re on to ensure it’s Airbnb and not a cloned scam site.

-What About Other Vacation Rental Sites Like VRBO and Vacasa?
+What About Other Vacation Rentals Sites Like VRBO and Vacasa?

 Related: Upgrade Your Summer Getaway With A Vacasa Vacation Rental